-An intrauterine device or IUD is a small T-shaped device that a doctor or nurse can implant into the uterus to prevent pregnancy.
+An IUD is a small T-shaped device that a doctor or other health professional implants into the uterus to prevent pregnancy.

 In this article, learn about what to expect during an IUD insertion.
 We also cover the side effects and recovery.